 Building on the analysis that Dunkleosteus was a pelagic predator it is now thought to have had a similar morphology to other large hunting creatures in similar environments - such as modern day White Sharks.
 Comparative morphology now suggests a wider caudal fin, with a pronounced ventral lobe and a narrow peduncle.
 (Ferron et al, 2017).
 This would have enabled Dunkleosteus to be a very powerful and fast swimmer.
-This revised reconstruction reflects one aspect of convergent evolutionary theory - whereby distantly related species can, within similar environments, evolve similar morphologies.
+This revised reconstruction well illustrates convergent evolutionary theory - whereby distantly related species can, within similar environments, evolve similar morphologies.

 Dunkleosteus is a member of the order Arthrodira - meaning "jointed neck".
 This anatomical feature allowed the armoured skull to pivot upwards around a cranio-thoracic joint producing an extra wide gape.
 This, in conjunction with a powerful jaw configuration, meant that Dunkleosteus was capable of biting down with enormous pressure (Anderson, 2007).
 Studies also suggest that Dunkleosteus would have been able to open its mouth extremely quickly - creating a partial vacuum that helped suck prey into the mouth.